Date Updated: 09/03/2025

 Treatment of pseudomembranous colitis is usually successful.
 However, even with prompt diagnosis and treatment, pseudomembranous colitis can be life-threatening.
 Possible complications include:

 • Dehydration.
-Severe diarrhea can lead to a significant loss of fluids and electrolytes.
-This makes it difficult for your body to function normally and can cause blood pressure to drop to dangerously low levels.
+Diarrhea can lead to a serious loss of fluids and essential minerals.
+This condition, called dehydration, makes it difficult for your body to function and can cause dangerously low blood pressure.
+Serious dehydration can cause the kidneys or other organs to lose their ability to work.

 • Death.
-Even mild to moderate C. difficile infections can quickly progress to a fatal disease if not treated promptly.
+Even mild to moderate C. difficile infections can quickly progress to fatal disease if not treated quickly.

 In addition, pseudomembranous colitis may sometimes return, days or even weeks after apparently successful treatment.